-Get help finding the right Medicare policy for you.
+Get help finding the right Medicare Advantage or Drug plan for you.

-Whether you are trying to find a policy, trying to understand a policy, or want a better understanding of how Medicare works, our focus is on making Medicare easy.
+Whether you are trying to find a Medicare Advantage or Drug policy, trying to understand a policy, or want a better understanding of how Medicare works, our focus is on making Medicare easy.
 For example:

 - We offer simple explanations of Medicare terms.